dominiquebissey/CIS1051FinalProject/preposal (2).md

 ## What idea(s) do you have for your final project?

-Random idea generator
+Random idea generator,
-Task Tracker
+Task Tracker,
-Tetris
+Tetris,
 Plant Reminders

 ## If you plan to collaborate with one or two classmates, what are their names?